Our 5 favorite neighborhoods for the ultimate Capital City adventures

 Neighborhood Highlights: Penn Quarter

 If you’re ready to decide where to stay in Washington, D.C. for sightseeing, Penn Quarter is as close to the highlights as you’re going to get.
 And the Stay Alfred travel apartments in this neighborhood make it even more desirable.
-Stay Alfred at Lexington and Stay Alfred on 8th Street both have upscale amenities and decor that would render even the most long-winded politician speechless.
+Stay Alfred on 8th Street has upscale amenities and decor that would render even the most long-winded politician speechless.

 Penn Quarter For Friends